WARE-dev750/DeFi-core/README.md

 ### Step 4 — Participate In The Private Economy

-Inside the NOFACE ecosystem everything is denominated in $NOFACE.
-Betting markets, community tournaments, yield events, and financial games — all completely private, all powered by $NOFACE.
-The more activity inside the ecosystem the rarer $NOFACE becomes.
+Inside the VielFI ecosystem everything is denominated in $VielFI.
+Betting markets, community tournaments, yield events, and financial games — all completely private, all powered by $VielFI.
+The more activity inside the ecosystem the rarer $VielFI becomes.

 ### Step 5 — Unshield (Exit)